alavifazel/Load-Balancer_PriorityQueuing/README.md

 ./bin/main 2 5 1000
 ```

 This example runs the simulation with job generation period of 2 time units, each server having the processing time with mean value of 5, and for 1000 time units.
-Running this command produces:
+Running this example produces:

 ```
 ...